Milwaukee Admirals: American Hockey League era

-The Admirals, along with five other IHL franchises, joined the American Hockey League for the 2001–02 season when the IHL ceased operations.
+The Admirals, along with five other IHL franchises, joined the American Hockey League for the 2001-02 AHL season when the IHL ceased operations.
 The team was allowed to keep their nickname despite the presence of the Norfolk Admirals in the AHL, as Milwaukee had used the nickname since 1970, well before the Norfolk team was established as the Hampton Roads Admirals in the ECHL.
 (In the 2015–16 season, that AHL franchise moved to the AHL's Pacific Division as the fourth incarnation of the San Diego Gulls, and a Norfolk club was re-established in the ECHL.)

 They won their first Calder Cup in 2004 when they defeated the Wilkes-Barre/Scranton Penguins.
 Prior to the finals, Milwaukee needed seven games to defeat the Cincinnati Mighty Ducks in the first round.
 Then the Admirals defeated the Chicago Wolves in six games to advance to the conference finals.
 The Admirals then eliminated the Rochester Americans four games to one.
 Milwaukee went on to sweep the Wilkes-Barre/Scranton Penguins to win the Calder Cup.
 The Admirals completed a rare postseason run in which they needed one fewer game to eliminate their opponents in each subsequent series.

 The Admirals were purchased in June 2005 by a group of investors, led by Harris J. Turer, including Milwaukee Brewers owner Mark Attanasio, assistant general manager Gord Ash, and pitcher Ben Sheets.
 The Brewers subsequently became the sole uniform sponsor of the Admirals, and the Admirals wear a Brewers logo patch on their sweaters.

 The Admirals won their second division title as a member of the American Hockey League in 2006, clinching the title on the last day of their schedule with a win over the Grand Rapids Griffins.

 In the 2006 Calder Cup playoffs after narrowly winning a seven-game playoff series over the Iowa Stars, Milwaukee swept both the Houston Aeros and Grand Rapids Griffins to advance to their second Calder Cup final series.
 To their disappointment, the Admirals would lose in six games to the Hershey Bears.